afcarl/arokem.org/code/index.rst

 ====

-`Nipy`__ is a community which fosters the collaborative writing of reproducible research code for neuroimaging in the (using `Python`__).
+`Nipy`__ is a community which fosters the collaborative writing of reproducible research code for neuroimaging in the `Python`__ programming language.
 I am currently involved in the development of two libraries within this framework:

 __ nipy_
 __ whypython_